NEET UG & PG Counselling Guide eBooks Download

 PhD in Bioinformatics3-5 years

-How to get admission to Bioinformatics Course?
+How to get admission to the Bioinformatics Course?

 • Aspiring candidates should have passed from 10+2 with a minimum of 60% aggregate marks in the science stream (PCB) to be eligible for the bioinformatics course.

 • The admission process for the students is based on their performance in the relevant entrance examination.
-The round of the personal interview often follows the process wherein the general aptitude for the course is tested.
+The round of the personal interview often follows the method wherein the general aptitude for the course is tested.

 • There are institutes where direct admission is based on the candidate’s performance at the last qualifying exam.